turnerlabs/fargate/README.md

 --filter flag.
 Pass a single term to search for that term, pass multiple terms to search for log messages that include all terms.
 See the [CloudWatch Logs documentation][cwl-filter-expression] for more details.

+--time includes the log timestamp in the output

+--no-prefix excludes the log stream prefix from the output

 ##### fargate service ps